qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 /rate <topic> <rating> <target> - Rates a topic with a rating and sends a message to the target
 ```

-To implement that structure we make use of the `combineWith` method to make the argument after the optional argument \<topic> required:
+To implement that structure, we make use of the `combineWith` method to make the argument after the optional argument \<topic> required:

 :::tabs
 ===Java